-- For transactions valued at over £25,000, (£100,000 for works)

-a formal tender procedure must be conducted in the manner

-outlined below.

-- One of three tender procedures;

-- Open

-- Restricted

-- or Negotiated should be selected as the most appropriate for the transaction.
+- For transactions valued at over £25,000, (£100,000 for works) a formal tender procedure must be conducted in the manner outlined below. - Open - or Negotiated should be selected as the most appropriate for the transaction. - Officers must in all instances ensure the council is receiving value for money (vfm).